 Updates will stop once Schumacher leaves hospital says Kehm 15 April, 2014 Michael Schumacher Michael Schumacher’s family will stop releasing information about his condition once the ex Formula 1 driver leaves hospital.
 Schumacher’s manager Sabine Kehm has told German television that since the former F1 great started regaining consciousness, further “small improvements” have been observed.
 Kehm was, however, highly critical of some medical commentators and reporters throughout Schumacher’s long coma, warning that updates will cease altogether once the famous 45-year-old leaves hospital.
 “Our plan and our desire would be that from the moment in which Michael can go into a rehab clinic, this media coverage will stop,” she told ARD television.
 The Schumacher clan has been criticised by some for failing to release more information about his condition, but Kehm said that is only what he would want.
 “Michael Schumacher is in a coma and cannot decide what is reported about him,” she explained.
 “We, of course, know how he deals with such things and try in his interest to handle these matters for him.”
 Meanwhile, Schumacher’s 15-year-old son Mick scored his first international karting podium in Italy last weekend, and promptly dedicated the win to his ill father.
 To ease the pressure of his famous surname, Schumacher jr races under his mother’s maiden name, Betsch.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.